I think you will agree with me when I say:

 That’s one way to go about this and I advise you to not skip this exercise no matter how simple or inconsequential it may seem because it’s powerful.

-Just by taking the time to sit down and create that list will add one more layer of commitment to your strategy of getting him back.
+Just by taking the time to sit down and create that list will add one more layer of commitment to your strategy of getting him back with the No Contact Rule.

 Now another way to maintain your sanity during NC is to massively “ramp up” your confidence building routines.